-Every day, millions of men and women use beta-blockers to help treat irregular heart rhythm, heart failure, high blood pressure, and other cardiovascular problems.
-And because chronic obstructive pulmonary disease (COPD) puts additional strain on your heart and cardiovascular system, more and more doctors are proposing the use of beta blockers to help with COPD-related symptoms (such as high blood pressure and fast heart rates) and to protect your general heart health.
+Every day, millions of people use beta blockers to help treat irregular heart rhythm, heart failure, high blood pressure and other cardiovascular problems.
+Because chronic obstructive pulmonary disease (COPD) puts additional strain on your heart and cardiovascular system, more and more doctors are proposing the use of beta blockers to help with COPD-related symptoms (such as high blood pressure and fast heart rates) and to protect your general heart health.

-If you have COPD, understanding how beta blockers work, and what effects of beta blockers and COPD may have, can help you ask your doctor the right questions and see if this category of medications may be beneficial to you.
+If you have COPD, understanding how beta blockers work, and what the effects of beta blockers and COPD may be, can help you ask your doctor the right questions and see if this category of medications may be beneficial to you.

 What Are Beta Blockers?

-Beta blockers were first prescribed back in the 1960s, and today they’ve completely changed how doctors treat and prevent chest pain and other heart problems.
+Beta blockers were first prescribed back in the 1960s, and today they have completely changed how doctors treat and prevent chest pain and other heart problems.

 On the outside of your cells are three types of beta receptors.
-On your heart cells, you’ll find beta-1 receptors.
+On your heart cells, you will find beta-1 receptors.
 These receptors pick up chemical signals from your nervous system.
 As the receptors pick up these signals, the cells speed up your heart rate and constrict your blood vessels.

 Several specific medications act as beta blockers, including:

-Your doctor would know best which specific medication works best for you, depending on the exact specifics of your unique medical situation.
-Because beta receptors don’t just exist on your heart cells, it’s important to ensure any interference with these chemical signals don worsen your pre-existing COPD symptoms.
+Your doctor knows which specific medication works best for you, depending on the exact specifics of your unique medical situation.
+Because beta receptors don’t just exist on your heart cells, it is important to ensure any interference with these chemical signals don't worsen your pre-existing COPD symptoms.